 Squeaky floors.
 Not everyone likes them, and they make it tremendously difficult to sneak into the kitchen late at night and finish off that plate of chocolate chip cookies.
-Now while bamboo is not technically a hardwood and has many advantages over it, it still experiences some of the same problems as a hardwood floor.
+While bamboo is not technically a hardwood and has many advantages, it still experiences some of the same problems as a hardwood floor.
 The major factor that usually causes squeaking in flooring is the sub-floor, regardless of what wood or material lies on top of it.
 These squeaks become annoying and seem impossible to fix.
-It’s a bit of a detective game to determine where exactly the squeak is coming from and what is causing it, which is why so many people give up and just decide to live with the squeaks.
+It’s a bit of a detective game to determine where exactly the squeak is coming from and what is causing it, which is why so many people give up and decide to live with the squeaks.

 Causes of a squeaky Bamboo Floor

-The first type of squeak occurs when the flooring beneath your bamboo floor, moves up and down.
-When you walk across your floor your weight actually pushes the subfloors up and down.
-This up and down causes the subfloor to constantly rub against a nail and produce a squeak.
+The first type of squeak occurs when the flooring beneath your bamboo floor moves up and down.
+When you walk across your floor, your weight actually pushes the subfloors up and down.
+This up and down causes the subfloor to rub against a nail and produce a squeak constantly.

 How to Fix a Squeak

 Before calling in professionals to completely take up your new bamboo floors and fix the squeak, there are some steps you can take to alleviate the problem yourself.

 - Head down to your basement or slide into the crawl space beneath your floor.
 Take a flashlight, hammer, shims, and carpenter’s glue with you.

 - Please have a friend or family member walk around on the floor while you are below it and listen carefully for any squeaks or movement.
 When you hear one, knock from below so you can alert your helper to a squeak.
 This will let them know to slowly walk back and forth in that area so you can pinpoint the exact location of the squeak.
 What you will most likely find is a gap between the joist and the subfloor.